Asymptotic expansions relating to the distribution of the length of longest increasing subsequences: De-Poissonization and the Expansion of the Length Distribution

 We recall from the results of \cite[Sect.~2]{arxiv.2206.09411} (note the slight differences in notation), and the proofs given there, that the exponential generating functions $f_n(z)$ are entire functions of genus zero having, for each $0<\epsilon<\pi/2$, only finitely many zeros\footnote{Because of $f_n(r)>0$ for $r>0$, the real zeros of $f_n$ are negative and the complex ones are coming in conjugate pairs.} in the sector $|\!\arg z| \leq \pi/2 + \epsilon$.
 If we denote the real auxiliary functions (cf. Def.~\ref{def:Hayman}) of $f_n(r) = e^r P_n(r)$ by $a_n(r)$ and $b_n(r)$, the expansion \eqref{eq:PnExpansion}, and its derivatives based on \eqref{eq:tnuprime}, give (cf. also \eqref{eq:arbr})

 uniformly valid when $n - n^{3/5} \leq r \leq n + n^{3/5}$ as $n\to\infty$; the implied constants in the error terms depend only on $t_0, t_1$.

+Analytically, we lack the tools to study the asymptotic distribution of the finitely many zeros of $f_n(z)$ in the sector $|\!\arg z| \leq \pi/2 + \epsilon$ as $n\to\infty$.
+Numerically, we proceed as follows.
+The meromorphic logarithmic derivative of $f_n(z)$ takes the form \cite[§3.1]{arxiv.2206.09411}

+where $v_l$ satisfies a Jimbo--Miwa--Okamoto $\sigma$-form of the Painlevé III equation \cite[Eq.~(31)]{arxiv.2206.09411}, or alternatively, a certain Chazy I equation \cite[Eq.~(34)]{arxiv.2206.09411}.
+Because of $f_n(0)=1$ the zeros of $f_n$ are in a one-to-one correspondence to the pole field of the meromorphic function $v_{l_n}$.
+Fornberg and Weideman \cite{MR2804960} developed a numerical method, the {\em pole field solver}, specifically for the task of numerically studying the pole fields of equations of the Painlevé class.
+They documented results for Painlevé I \cite{MR2804960}, Painlevé II \cite{MR3260257}, its imaginary variant \cite{MR3390079} and, together with Fasondini, for (multivalued) variants of the Painlevé III, V, and VI equations \cite{MR3656730, MR3724928}.

-Now, numerical experiments strongly hint at the property that the zeros of the exponential generating functions $f_n(z)$ in the sectors $|\!\arg z| \leq \pi/2 + \epsilon$ satisfy a uniform tameness condition as in Def.~\ref{def:nonresonant} (see also Remark~\ref{rem:nonresonant}): the zeros are neither coming too close to the positive real axis nor are they getting too large.
-Proving this property seems to be rather difficult, though---at least we were lacking the methodology to do so.
+Now, extensive numerical experiments with the pole field solver applied to $v_{l_n}$ (which will be documented in a separate publication) strongly hint at the property that the zeros of the exponential generating functions $f_n(z)$ in the sectors $|\!\arg z| \leq \pi/2 + \epsilon$ satisfy a uniform tameness condition as in Def.~\ref{def:nonresonant} (see also Remark~\ref{rem:nonresonant}): the zeros are neither coming too close to the positive real axis nor are they getting too large.
 Given this state of affairs, the results on the expansions of the length distribution will be subject to the following: